forestma1014/FourPartWriter/README.md

 Four Part Writer

-Go into this directory and run the following commands with python 3.11 installed:
+Go into this directory on the command line and run the following commands with python 3.11 installed:

 1. pip3.11 install -r requirements.txt